dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 ---
-title: Getting Started with F# in Visual Studio Code
+title: Get Started with F# in Visual Studio Code
 description: Learn how to use F# with Visual Studio Code and the Ionide plugin suite.
 keywords: visual f#, f#, functional programming, .NET, Visual Studio Code, vscode, Ionide
 author: cartermp